oVirt/ovirt-site/source/event/configuration-event-subscribers.html.md

 ### DB v.s Configuration

+The final Filter is read uniformly from the both the database (available in web admin) and configuration.
+DB records are of higher precedence and they are all of the include kind.

-While the current list of subscribers is a union of that taken from the configuration and that taken from the DB (and defined in the UI), There are a few things to note:
+There are a few things to note:

 *   While the UI only permits subscription to a subset of selected events the configuration enables subscription to them all.
 *   While UI/DB subscribers subscribe to "event_up_name" events and get notifications on their matching "event_down_name" according to the 'event_map' table, configuration subscribers need to register to each individual event to allow better granularity.
+*   There is a current limitation in the UI allowing only email subscription. this might change in the future but more thought is required to do so.

 The event_map as well as the complete event list is found in the following section.